 Risks of blocking stomach acid

-What’s the danger of blocking stomach acid?
+What are the risk factors of blocking stomach acid?
 How about a higher risk of developing kidney stones, and an even increased risk of chronic kidney disease.
-That’s not all.
+That's not all.

 According to Dr. Thomas Sehested, the leader of a study by the American Society of Nephrology (ASN):